I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_device_funcs_video_0021.md

 ## Members

-`pfnCalcPrivateContentProtectionSessionSize`
+`pfnGetCaps`

-A function that calculates the size of a private content protection session.
+A function that gets video capabilities.

 `pfnCalcPrivateVideoDecoderSize`

 A function that calculates the size of a private decoder.

+`pfnCreateVideoDecoder`

+A function that creates a video decoder.

+`pfnDestroyVideoDecoder`

+A function that destroys a video decoder.

 `pfnCalcPrivateVideoProcessorSize`

 A function that calculates the size of a private video processor.

-`pfnContentProtectionSessionGetStatus`
+`pfnCreateVideoProcessor`

+A function that creates a video processor.

+`pfnDestroyVideoProcessor`

+A function that destroys a video processor.

+`pfnCalcPrivateContentProtectionSessionSize`

-A function that gets the status of a content protection session.
+A function that calculates the size of a private content protection session.

+`pfnCreateContentProtectionSession`

+A function that creates a content protection system.

+`pfnDestroyContentProtectionSession`

+A function that destroys a content protection system.

 `pfnContentProtectionSessionInvokeFunction`